-Two students secured a place at Oxford university, including former Holy Family student Louis Broadhead, who achieved A* in English Literature, A in English Language and History and B in French.
-Louis is going on to study English Language and Literature at the prestigious university and was keen to thank the help and support of Selby College staff for helping him achieve his grades.
-Louis said “I cannot thank my Teachers and GST enough; without them I wouldn’t have achieved what I did”
+Two students secured a place at Oxford university, including former Holy Family student Louie Broadhead, who achieved A* in English Literature, A in English Language and History and B in French.
+Louie is going on to study English Language and Literature at the prestigious university and was keen to thank the help and support of Selby College staff for helping him achieve his grades.
+Louie said “I cannot thank my Teachers and GST enough; without them I wouldn’t have achieved what I did”

 Other students celebrating their fantastic results include Ellen Dethridge who gained an A* in Maths and A in Chemistry and Further Maths.
 Ellen, who previously attended Selby High School, will be studying Maths at Leeds University as of September and is keeping her options open as to what she would like to go on to achieve after graduation.

 Charlie Wilson, who also gained an A* in Maths as well as A grades in French and History will go on to study Politics and Economics at Manchester University.
 Speaking of his long term goals, Charlie stated “Ideally I would like a job in the Civil Service but the course I’m taking at University gives me all sorts of options for the future.”
 He added, “I’m really pleased with my results and really grateful to all the staff at Selby College for the help they provided.”